Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Geometry of translation structures

-Given a translation surface $(X,\omega)$, a \emph{saddle connection} is a geodesic segment, in the flat metric induced by $\omega$ connecting two zeroes of $\omega$, so that no interior points of the segment are singularities.
-We allow the case where the two zeroes are the same; in this case, we shall say the saddle connection is \textit{closed}.
-On a translation surface $(X,\omega)$, every saddle connection represents a class in the relative homology group $\textnormal{H}_{1}(X \setminus \{P \}, \{ Z\},\mathbb Z)$ where $\{ Z\}$ and $\{P \}$ are respectively the set of the poles and the set of the zeroes of the meromorphic $1$-form.
+Given a translation surface \((X,\omega)\in\Omega\mathcal M_{g,n}\), a \textit{saddle connection} is defined as a geodesic segment, in the flat metric induced by \(\omega\) connecting two zeros of \(\omega\), so that no interior points of the segment are singularities.
+In principle these two zeros do not need to be distinct; we allow them to be the same, in which case we say the saddle connection is \textit{closed}.
+On a translation surface $(X,\omega)$, every saddle connection represents a class in the relative homology group \(\textnormal{H}_{1}(X,\, Z(\,\omega\,),\,\mathbb Z)\) where \(Z(\omega)\) is the set of zeros of \(\,\omega\,\).
+Recall that \(\omega\) has poles at the punctures of \(X\).